ENUO Chamber Music Initiative

 Maybe some of you have already participated in ensembles within your university.
 But would it not be fun to also play chamber music with musicians from other universities in different countries?
 The ENUO would like to help our members to find new musical friends and to create new chamber ensembles all over Europe.
 Therefore, we are presenting the ENUO Chamber Music Initiative.

-So, if are you interested in performing chamber music across borders, in traveling, meeting new people and having fun as Musiciens sans Frontières: read up on the concept below and fill in the form (one per participating member of the orchestra) by the 15th of September 2019.
+So, if are you interested in performing chamber music across borders, in traveling, meeting new people and having fun as Musiciens sans Frontières: read up on the concept below and fill in the form (one per participating member of the orchestra).
+This concept will be available all year round to allow the flexibility that is needed for you as a participating orchestra on financial, artistic and logistic grounds.

-The ENUO is ready to take its purpose to connect university orchestras all over Europe to the next level by its first Chamber Music Initiative during the Autumn of 2019!
+The ENUO is ready to take its purpose to connect university orchestras all over Europe to the next level by its first Chamber Music Initiative.
+Launched in the Autumn of 2019, we have decided to offer this opportunity all year round and connect member orchestras whenever we get applications in!
 Turning the already established network into an active platform allows you, the students of the member orchestras, to evolve in your already gained chamber music skills, but also interact with equally passionate fellow musicians.

 Practically, 2-3 musicians of two member orchestras will be brought together in an ensemble spending a couple of days in the country of each member orchestra where practising the chamber music pieces will be central and all hard work will come together in a concert.